The Future of Intelligent Decision Support Systems in Contact Centers

 Using deep learning and computer vision technologies, agents automatically and instantly identify devices within visual sessions, correlate them with past cases involving either the same device or similar technical issue, and suggest concrete Next-Best Action measures for resolving the issue based on the crowdsourced knowledge generated from previous sessions .

 Visual IDSS – Transforming Contact Centers of the Future

-Computer vision-based IDSS are ideal tools that provide a wide range of benefits for contact centers.
+Computer vision-based IDSS are ideal tools that provide a wide range of benefits for call and contact centers.
 They represent a powerful solution that removes the dependency on human input, and allows human agents to focus on the big picture, using their soft skills to deliver an enhanced customer experience.
 By combining cognitive understanding and cognitive vision, IDSS deliver significantly enhanced decision-making capabilities and Next-Best Action suggestions, and drive improvement in KPIs and business results.